-Java is a powerful programming language that provides us with many ways to read input and write output to consoles, files, etc. In this lesson, we will learn about some of the built-in classes that are useful for completing these tasks.
+Java is a powerful programming language that provides us with many ways to read input and write output to consoles, files, etc. In this lesson, we will learn about some of the built-in classes that are useful for completing these tasks, specifically, reading and writing text to a file.
 Some of these classes include:

 ||A class that holds functions to display out in a terminal or command prompt application.|